message/iata/SE.md

 Published 20.05.2021
-1. Passengers are not allowed to enter until 31 May 2021.
+1. Until 31 May 2021, passengers are not allowed to enter.
 - This does not apply to:
 - nationals of Sweden and their family members.
 More details on family members can be found at: <a href="https://polisen.se/en/the-swedish-police/the-coronavirus-and-the-swedish-police/faq/">https://polisen.se/en/the-swedish-police/the-coronavirus-and-the-swedish-police/faq/</a> ;
 - passengers with a residence permit issued by Sweden;